ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 $ ros2 pkg create --build-type ament_python <package_name>
 ```

-(Make sure first that ROS2 is sourced in every new terminal)
+(Make sure first that ROS 2 is sourced in every new terminal)

 Make sure you run this command in the *src* directory of your workspace.
 You can use any package name you want, but for reference in this document, we call it `wshop_nodes`.

 ## 1. Publisher Node

-The publisher and subscriber nodes used here are in fact the [example code](https://github.com/ros2/examples/blob/master/rclpy/topics/minimal_publisher/examples_rclpy_minimal_publisher/publisher_member_function.py) that ROS2 provides.
+The publisher and subscriber nodes used here are in fact the [example code](https://github.com/ros2/examples/blob/master/rclpy/topics/minimal_publisher/examples_rclpy_minimal_publisher/publisher_member_function.py) that ROS 2 provides.

 We first present the code completely, and then discuss the interesting parts: